corrode/corrode.github.io/content/blog/ugly/index.md

 }
 ```

-Don't worry about the ugly function signature for now; we get back to that in second.
+Don't worry about the ugly function signature for now; we get back to that in a second.
 In fact, it is a tell-tale sign that we're still not quite done yet.

 **In Rust, code that feels "stringy-typed" is usually a sign of a missing abstraction.**